 3.1.12 These Policies will help to deliver the Neighbourhood Plan objectives for housing and local parking.
 The Parish Council notes that the Telford & Wrekin Local Plan includes an Appendix setting out the Planning Authorities' guide to the parking spaces for new residential development in suburban areas.
 The provision of off-street residential parking spaces was an important matter for respondents during early consultation.
-The Parish Council expects the Local Planning Authority to recognize that many new households will have a number of cars and to seek an appropriate number of freestanding parking spaces per dwelling in new residential developments.
+The Parish Council expects the Local Planning Authority to recognize that many new households will have a number of cars and to seek an appropriate number of freestanding parking spaces per dwelling in new residential developments consistent with the residential parking standards in the Local Plan.